 2. Eligibility

 Anyone seeking a security guard licence must be at least 18 years old and of good character, as applicants are required to submit a criminal record check.
-To qualify for a full security guard licence, all individuals must complete the Saskatchewan Justice Approved Security Guard Training Course through an approved course provider and obtain a standard of at least 75% on the exam administered by the Registrar for Private Investigators and Security Guards.
+To qualify for a full security guard licence, all individuals must complete the Ministry of Corrections, Policing and Public Safety Approved Security Guard Training Course through an approved course provider and obtain a standard of at least 75% on the exam administered by the Registrar for Private Investigators and Security Guards.
+Saskatchewan will recognize training and qualifications of security guards who hold a valid licence from another Canadian province or territory.
+The individual will provide appropriate documentation and may be required to take the Saskatchewan Security Guard exam and obtain the minimum standard.

 Those seeking a private investigators licence must demonstrate a comprehensive knowledge of the Criminal Code of Canada, the Charter of Rights and Freedoms and all privacy laws.
 Applicants must show experience in conducting investigations.